 - Be a course that is 300-level or below

-- Be a course that you have taken since fall 2005 or after
+- Be a course that you have taken in fall 2005 or after

 Additionally, be aware of the following requirements: